AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/planned-hours.md

 The weekly hour amount of Planned Hours for tasks and issues represents one of the following:

 * the default weekly amount equally distributed by Workfront for each day of the Duration of the tasks or issues
-* the adjusted weekly allocation managed by resource managers in the Workload Balancer.
+* the adjusted weekly allocation managed by resource managers in the Workload Balancer

-  For information about adjusting daily allocations in the Workload Balancer , see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).
+  For information about adjusting daily allocations in the Workload Balancer, see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

 The weekly amount for projects, users, and roles is influenced by the weekly amounts of Planned Hours for the tasks and issues associated with them.